Unimodular Hausdorff and Minkowski Dimensions: Examples

-\begin{proof} By Kesten's theorem~\cite{kesten} for the Galton-Watson tree formed by the descendants of the root, $\lim_n n\myprob{h(\bs o)\geq n}$ exists and is positive.
+\begin{proof}[Proof (first part)] \formir{Here, it is only proved that $\dimM{\bs T}=2$.
+The other equality will be proved in Subsection~\ref{subsec:remainingproofs}.} By Kesten's theorem~\cite{kesten} for the Galton-Watson tree formed by the descendants of the root, $\lim_n n\myprob{h(\bs o)\geq n}$ exists and is positive.
 It follows that $\decay{\myprob{h(\bs o)\geq n}}=1$.
 So the claim is implied by Theorem~\ref{thm:one-ended}. \end{proof}

-In fact, the same result holds for the Hausdorff dimension of $\bs T$, which will be proved in Theorem~II.3.7.

-\begin{conjecture} Let $[\bs T, \bs o]$ be a unimodular eternal Galton-Watson tree.
-If the offspring distribution is in the domain of attraction of an $\alpha$-stable distribution, where $\alpha\in [1,2]$, then